 Procedures and Policies

 Generally speaking, materials produced or discoveries founded within the duties of an employee of the University will be deemed a work for hire product to which the University retains certain rights.
 SIU School of Medicine currently supports a 50/50 split on profit sharing for intellectual property related revenue after the University is reimbursed for its costs in obtaining protection and any other relevant costs.
-Please see the SIU School of Medicine Patents and Copyrights Policy for a more thorough description of the University’s position on these matters.
+Please see the Southern Illinois University - System Intellectual Property Policy for a more thorough description of the University’s position on these matters.

 The process of gaining intellectual property protection begins with an idea.
 Once an inventor believes that he or she has a useful idea, he/she is then encouraged to submit an Evaluation Request Form to the Office of Technology Transfer to initiate a brief review of the technology.